nhoening/fjd/README.rst

 fjd
 ===

-File-based distribution of jobs to CPUs on Unix-PCs.
+``fjd`` makes it easy to run computational jobs on many CPUs.

-There are powerful tools for automatic job distribution, but for smaller use cases, installation and maintenance effort is too high.
-In ``fjd``, the hurdle to install and use should be very low (assigning jobs works via files in your home directory).
+There are several powerful tools for automatic distribution of computational jobs.
+However, for smaller use cases, the effort of installation and setup is too high.

-Jobs can be written in any language, ``fjd`` is only there to assign jobs to worker threads.
-Pull-model: idle workers get their next job from a queue.
+With ``fjd``, the hurdle to get started is very low.
+Installation is easy.
+Pushing jobs into the queue only requires writing small and simple files.
+Per default, all CPUs on your computer are used.
+New computers can be added very easily, too.
+Plus, your jobs can be written in any language.

-Works under the assumption that all CPUs are in a local network and can access a shared home directory.
+``fjd`` works under the assumption that all CPUs are in a local network and can access a shared home directory.

 Usage